Skip to main content

 a.
 The GPC may be used to purchase non-personal services up to the applicable MPT, whether recurring or non-recurring.
 If recurring, the requirement is the total estimated cost per fiscal year.
 Recurring services estimated to exceed the MPT per fiscal year will be acquired through the contracting office.
 Recurring services are performed at regular intervals and have a demand that can be accurately predicted on a yearly basis.
 Non-recurring services involve one-time, unpredictable, or occasional requirements, and may be purchased with the GPC up to the MPT whenever a requirement occurs.

 b.
-When a CH receives a request to purchase services, it is crucial to identify whether or not the services are subject to the Service Contract Labor Standards (SCLS) and determine the applicable MPT.
+When a CH receives a request to purchase services, it is crucial to identify if the services are subject to the Service Contract Labor Standards (SCLS) and determine the applicable MPT.

 c.
 Services Subject to Service Contract Labor Standards.
 Examples include services performed by carpenters, electricians, mechanics, plumbers, iron workers, craftsmen, operating engineers, and other laborers.
 Other examples include court reporters, administrative assistants, engineering technicians, and paralegals.
 To determine whether a service is subject to SCLS, CHs and A/OPCs can search the Service Contract Act wage determinations in SAM.gov to locate a list of applicable occupations for a specified state and county.